willeraraujo/projeto_airflow_databricks/README.md

 ## 📌 Adding Your DAGs

-1. Grab the DAG files from this repo
+1. Add the DAG from this repository to the dags folder.
+Change the parameters to the notebook path in Databricks
 2. Drop them in your Airflow project's `dags/` folder
 ---